 Transport is one of the most significant sources of environmental pollution resulting from tourism, mainly through air travel and the use of individual private cars.
-Ministry of Transport will work in favour of low-impact forms of transport.
+Ministry of Tourism will work with the Ministry of Transport in favour of low-impact forms of transport.
 This applies both to journeys to and from the destination, and within it.
 Promotion of walking and cycling will be facilitated by provision of appropriate infrastructure, including trails and public transport services, more integrated timetabling, and creative marketing.
 Tourists will be encouraged to offset the impact of their air travel by contributing to carbon sequestration projects.